 Ambika Samarthya-Howard: Why would anybody want to do that as opposed to just getting full land rights?

 Jagdeesh Puppala: Because you don’t have enough trust in the other party.
 You want to test it out.
-You will give it for 20 years and see if they are managing well, and then give it away.
+You will give it for 20 years and see if they are managing well, and then extend the period of lease.

 The other part is to increase the size.
 In the 1970s, when grazing lands were assigned to the panchayat, they did it based on the livestock census.
 Typically, if you have five cattle heads, you are allowed one acre or half an acre, and, depending upon the cattle census of that particular village, that much portion of land was given to them.
-In the early 2000s, we went back to the government and asked to increase the livestock in the census, and they agreed.
+In the early 2000s, we went back to the government and asked them to increase the extent of land as the livestock population increased.
+We asked them to consider the recent livestock census in deciding the extent of land, and they agreed.

-Land is a highly contested issue.
-We are the state, and yet governments have a stronghold on it, unless you sit at the negotiating table and keep pushing them.
+Land is a highly contested issue, and governments have a stronghold on it.
+People recognize private individual property or corporations, but never look at collective property.
+We need to present evidence that local communities can capably manage and continue to elbow spaces for community land or communal land besides the dominant push for individual ownership or government control.
 If I look at my professional background from the mid ’80s to now, there’s considerable acceptance of looking at communal property as good as individual private property.
-People recognize private individual property or corporations, but never look at collective property.

 Ambika Samarthya-Howard: How does the funding model work?
 Is there a need for funding, and if so, where, and does that come from the government?